 Al-Khwarizmi – the Founder of Algebra

 The fundamental science of mathematics is commonly thought to be founded by Pythagorus and continued to be developed as a systematic science by the ancient Greeks.
-Later on during the Abbasid period, a very prominent input into the science came from the Persian and Arabic worlds revolutionising a series of conceptions and theorems which are taught in nearly every school today.
+Later on during the Abbasid period, a very prominent input into the science came from the Persian and Arabic worlds.
+This revolutionising a series of conceptions and theorems which are taught in nearly every school today.

-Amongst many great thinkers of the time, a man who has contributed an exceptional amount to the field of mathematics was a Persian named Al-Khwārizmī who is considered to be the founder of Algebra.
+Amongst many great thinkers of the time, a man who has contributed an exceptional amount to the field of mathematics was a Persian named Al-Khwārizmī.
+He is considered to be the founder of Algebra.

-Unreasonably, in contemporary society and worldwide media, science is often seen and portrayed as an antonym and at times even an enemy of religion.
+Unreasonably, in contemporary society and worldwide media.
+Science is often seen and portrayed as an antonym and at times even an enemy of religion.

-This is a fundamental misconception that stems from the assimilation of the change in the pioneering movements in history, to the epistemological nature of the two.
+This is a fundamental misconception that stems from the assimilation of the change in the pioneering movements in history to the epistemological nature of the two.

-Nevertheless, historically speaking, in the same way one could view the period of the Renaissance as the largest pro-slavery movement ever to exist, in contrast with the Abassid period.
+Nevertheless, historically speaking, in the same way one could view the period of the Renaissance as the largest pro-slavery movement ever to exist.
+In contrast with the Abassid period.
 Where religion and science walked gloriously hand in hand.

-After the book was translated into Latin, the name Al-Khwārizmī translated came out as ‘Algoritmi’ and it is now widely considered that this latin equivalent gave birth to the famous term ‘algorithm’.
+After the book was translated into Latin, the name Al-Khwārizmī translated came out as ‘Algoritmi’.
+And it is now widely considered that this latin equivalent gave birth to the famous term ‘algorithm’.

-Al-Khwārizmī’s appeared to be the first who actually considered Algebra as a separate domain of study and provided the first systematic solutions to linear and quadratic equations, an element taught to nearly every high-schooler.
+Al-Khwārizmī’s appeared to be the first who actually considered Algebra as a separate domain of study.
+And provided the first systematic solutions to linear and quadratic equations.
+An element taught to nearly every high-schooler.

-Such seemingly trivial knowledge to the contemporary individual was not at all that back in the day and presented a worldwide achievement as much for the Persians as for the rest of the world.
+Such seemingly trivial knowledge to the contemporary individual was not at all that back in the day.
+And presented a worldwide achievement as much for the Persians as for the rest of the world.

 Likewise, it is important to note that at the time, it was commonplace to be learned in many domains and thinkers and academics of the time were often poly-disciplinary scientists as opposed to now.

-The fact demonstrates the extent to which Al-Khwārizmī’s achievements were impressive, as in all the domains he participated in, he had made a near revolutionary contribution.
+The fact demonstrates the extent to which Al-Khwārizmī’s achievements were impressive.
+As in all the domains he participated in, he had made a near revolutionary contribution.